thenexthub/Codira/docs/ErrorHandlingRationale.md

 #### Clean-up actions

-Swift should provide a statement for cleaning up with an *ad hoc* action.
+Codira should provide a statement for cleaning up with an *ad hoc* action.

 Overall, I think it is better to use a Go-style `defer` than a